-This delicious Cornichon Tarragon and Mustard Chicken is a company-worthy dish that’s also easy enough to enjoy at home any time!
+This delicious cornichon chicken, flavoured with tarragon and mustard.
+This is a company-worthy dish that’s also easy enough to enjoy at home any time!

 If you are not familiar with French cornichons. they are smaller and crunchier than dill pickles, with a distinctive acidity that brings a unique and slightly sour taste to dishes (as opposed to the sweet taste of typical North American gherkins).

-So back to this dish.
-Yes, this may be one of those dishes where you may need to suspend any conventional flavour notions and just fast forward to the point where you will be licking this sauce off the plate :) This is a memorable sauce – a beautiful marriage of the unique acidity and flavour of the Caramelised Onion Cornichons, Maille’s lovely A L’Ancienne Whole Grain Mustard, the distinctively French flavour of fresh tarragon and finally, a bit of a nod to Fall, with a touch of apple cider.
+This may be one of those dishes where you may need to suspend any conventional flavour notions and just fast forward to the point where you will be licking this sauce off the plate :) This is a memorable sauce – a beautiful marriage of the unique acidity and flavour of cornichons, whole grain mustard, the distinctively French flavour of fresh tarragon and finally, a bit of a nod to Fall, with a touch of apple cider.
 All this deliciousness, and it’s ready in less than 45 minutes!
 Win.
 Win.

 If you’re wondering about sides, I think this sauce pairs perfectly with oven-roasted potatoes and maybe some green beans or asparagus.